-IVM and IVF are quite similar— both involve the retrieval of eggs from a woman’s ovaries, followed by fertilization in a lab, and implantation of one or more fertilized embryos back into the woman’s uterus.
+IVM Mexico and IVF Mexico are quite similar — both involve the retrieval of eggs from a woman’s ovaries, followed by fertilization in a lab, and implantation of one or more fertilized embryos back into the woman’s uterus.
 The essential modification is the state of the eggs at retrieval.
-With IVF, the eggs are matured inside the ovaries, while in IVM, fertility doctors in Mexico remove immature eggs and then mature them outside the body.
+With IVF, the eggs are matured inside the ovaries, while in IVM Mexico, fertility doctors in Mexico remove immature eggs and then mature them outside the body.

 - In vitro maturation provides a safe alternative to stimulated IVF for women who are at high risk of ovarian hyperstimulation syndrome (OHSS).

 - Women with polycystic ovaries are highly likely to conceive using this method of egg collection.
 Compared to the average 4 eggs produced by women with a normal menstrual cycle, women with polycystic ovaries produce around 16 eggs per cycle.

 - Reduced cost of IVF treatment due to no fertility drugs